Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 - Call recording storage for 13 months

-However, their customer support isn’t rated highly, with one user citing:
+Their customer support rated highly, either, with one user citing:

 “The service was fine.
 The customer service is non-existent.
 I had to change my debit card due to fraud.
 I can’t update my new payment method!
 The online form they provide can’t be used.
 They can’t help via chat.
 They can’t answer your calls within 30 minutes of being on hold!!